hercule115/mySosh/README.md

 Or for all your phone numbers:
 - python mySosh.py all

-A Verbose mode is available using "-v" flag.
+A VERBOSE mode is available using "-v" flag.

-Information about Internet can be retrieved using the "-i" flag.
+Information about Internet data can be retrieved using the "-i" flag.
 This flag is 'True' by default.
 Information about extra balance can be retrieved using the "-e" flag.
 Information about voice calls can be retrieved using the "-c" flag.